Rajshahi: Administration

-Rajshahi is the headquarter of one of the eight administrative divisions of Bangladesh.
-Divisional Commissioner, who is the administrative chief of Rajshahi Division, DIG for Rajshahi division and other divisional civil servants have their own offices in the city, which functions as part of the government administrative setup.
-Deputy Commissioner (DC) who is the administrative chief of Rajshahi District, Civil Surgeon and other district level civil servants have their offices in the city.
+Rajshahi is the headquarters of one of the eight administrative divisions of Bangladesh.
+The Divisional Commissioner, who is the administrative chief of the Rajshahi Division, the DIG for the Rajshahi division, and other divisional civil servants have their own offices in the city, which function as part of the government administrative setup.
+Deputy Commissioner (DC) who is the administrative chief of Rajshahi District, Civil Surgeon, and other district-level civil servants have their offices in the city.
 District judges as well as Metropolitan magistrates have their offices within the city.

 Rajshahi is one of seven metropolitan cities in Bangladesh.
 One mayor and 30 ward commissioners are elected for five-year terms by direct votes.
 Rajshahi City Corporation is responsible for all the administrative work related to city governance under its jurisdiction.